Program Details

 The ABA approach involves three main components:

 Component 2: The next step is to use the results of the behavioural assessment to develop an effective plan that will reduce specific problem behaviours and develop or strengthen cognitive and behavioural skills.
-Students will learn a variety of behavioural and cognitive behavioural techniques that can be used to change behaviour.
+You will learn a variety of behavioural and cognitive behavioural techniques that can be used to change behaviour.

 Component 3: The final phase is an ongoing evaluation of components one and two.
-Students will learn how to measure the effectiveness of their interventions, and continue to refine and revise their interventions based on the results of these measures.
+You will learn how to measure the effectiveness of their interventions, and continue to refine and revise their interventions based on the results of these measures.

 RESEARCH COMPONENT